OpenMoonRay/openmoonray-docs/docs/developers-guide/shaders/index.md

 ```

 ### The Plug-in Interfaces
-Each plug-in type above declares some interface that is specific to that plugin type, and that
+Each plug-in type above declares some interface that is specific to that plug-in type, and that
 must be implemented by the plug-in.

 This table shows the type of plug-in, the name of the function(s) that comprise that plug-in type's interface,